Kamala Harris to meet ‘virtually’ with Mexican president in May, amid border crisis

 "This meeting will deepen the partnership between our countries to achieve the common goals of prosperity, good governance, and addressing the root causes of migration."

-Harris has come under fire for not having visited the border since being made the point person for the crisis.
+Harris has come under fire for not having visited the border since being made the point person for the crisis, and has gone 31 days without holding a press conference on the matter.

 The White House has pushed back on that criticism, saying she is in charge of diplomatic talks involved in targeting the root causes of the crisis, not the border itself.

 "I have been asked to lead the issue of dealing with root causes in the Northern Triangle, similar to what the then-Vice President did many years ago," she said at a recent event.
 "But I will tell you these are issues that aren't going to be addressed overnight."